day8/re-frame/docs/WIP/MentalModelOmnibus.md

 So, members of the jury, I put it to you that:
   - the first 3 dominoes implement an [Event-driven finite-state machine](https://en.wikipedia.org/wiki/Event-driven_finite-state_machine)
-  - the last 2 dominoes a rendering of the FSM's current state for the user to observe
+  - the last 3 dominoes a rendering of the FSM's current state for the user to observe

 Depending on your app, this may or may not be a useful mental model, but one thing is for sure ...

 Events - that's the way we roll.

+### What Of This Romance?

+My job is to be a relentless cheerleader for re-frame, right?
+The gyrations of my Pom-Poms should be tectonic, but the following quote just makes me smile.
+It should be taught in all ComSci courses.

+> We begin in admiration and end by organizing our disappointment <br>
+> &nbsp;&nbsp;&nbsp; -- Gaston Bachelard (French philosopher)

+Of course, that only applies if you get passionate about a technology.

+But, no. No!
+Those French Philosophers and their pessimism - ignore him!!
+Your love for re-frame will be deep, abiding and enriching.

 ## Data Oriented Design